kodango/mark-directory/README.md

     $ sh install_markrc.sh
     $ source ~/.markrc

-Then play it with follow commands:
+Then play it with following commands:

     $ cd /your/favorite/direcotry
     $ mark a-name-you-like # make a mark